fedotov2d/fedotov2d/README.md

-🥷 Ruby on Rails developer since 2012.<br>
+🥷 Ruby on Rails developer since 2012.

-❤️ The author of [GoodHeart](https://github.com/dimafedotov/goodheart) Clojure implementation.<br>
+❤️ The author of [GoodHeart](https://github.com/dimafedotov/goodheart) Clojure implementation.

-🌕 Years of production experience in full-stack Clojure.<br>
+🌕 Years of production experience in full-stack Clojure.

-🎮 Amateur Rustacean in the field of GameDev, AI and CGI.<br>
+🎮 Amateur C/C++ in the field of GameDev, AI and CGI.

-🔬 Curious in Haskell, PureScript and Elm.<br>
+🔬 Curious in Haskell, PureScript and Elm.